danielreidy7/french-form-refactor/README.md

 ![Header is too large](https://i.ibb.co/8dBFvKn/media-interieur-gouv-fr-deplacement-covid-19-i-Phone-6-7-8-1.png)

-As you can see in the screenshot, when the pages loads the header and basic information takes up half the page.
+As you can see in the above screenshot, the header and basic information take up half the viewport.
 For me, we are losing valueable real-estate to information that will only ever be useful on the first render of the form to a user.
 So let's clean up that header.